dedis/aries-mediator/README.md

 Then you can run it like this: `dotnet run --project MediatorAgent`.

+Instructions to integrate it with an edge-agent can be found [here](Usage.md).

 # Dependencies

 You will need to have libindy v1.14.2 available for dynamic linking.